 So, how does it work?

 You start by selecting an end-point college (EPC).
 It is most helpful if the EPC readily accepts a wide variety of credits from a wide variety of sources.
 Most students choose Thomas Edison State University in New Jersey and Liberty University in Virginia due to their liberal transfer policies.
-You will not be most likely not be attending college in person so the location does not matter.
+You will most likely not be attending college in person so the location does not matter.
 Instead, you will be transferring credits to them and taking their online classes.
-Dr. Richey's daughters chose Liberty University primarily for their Christian worldview.
+Dr. Bazylewicz's daughters chose Liberty University primarily for their Christian worldview, and her son choose Ohio State University for their scientific reputation.

 If the EPC does not have a degree program that you are interested in, then select another EPC which offers your degree program and which has a good transfer policy.
 Dr. Richey's son was interested in BS Microbiology from The Ohio State University.
 For this choice, he had to attend classes for his major at their university.